Trucking Side Guards Could Save Lives

 The guards can be rigid (solid steel or aluminum barriers) or energy-absorbing, designed to deform on impact and dissipate force.
 Both styles protect passenger vehicles from catastrophic underride, keeping the vehicle outside the trailer’s deadly undercarriage zone.

 Side guards are not new technology.
 The European Union, Japan, Brazil, and the United Kingdom already mandate them.
 In London, for example, side guards have been standard since the 1980s—largely to protect cyclists and pedestrians.
-The European Commission estimates these systems have reduced side underride fatalities by up to 60%.
+The European Commission estimates trucking side guards have reduced side underride fatalities by up to 60%.

 The National Highway Traffic Safety Administration is considering a proposal that would mandate side underride guards on large trailers.
 The proposal is in the Advance Notice of Proposed Rulemaking (“ANPRM”) stage.
 It would require: